Benjamin-Taylor/Automated_Gecko/README.md

 # Automated vivarium with Raspberry pi

-This project uses a Raspberry pi 2 Model B to observe and monitor a Crested Gecko, housed in a custom built vararium. .
+This project uses a Raspberry pi 2 Model B to observe and monitor a Crested Gecko housed in a custom built varvarium as well as control some environmental parameters.
+* Capture night timelapse images using IR camera and IR LEDs.
+* Automatically render images to video and then upload to Youtube.
+* Record Temperature and Humidity values.
+* Control coloured LED lights

 ## Hardware
 Raspberry pi 2 Model B v1.1

 Belkin Wifi adapter

 16GB Micro SD with Raspbian Stretch